 You will find these machines being used to create a wide variety of essential items, specifically working on materials like:

-- Hardened Steel: This is used for making long-lasting gears, shafts, and cutting tools.
+Used for long-lasting gears, shafts, and cutting tools.

-- Tungsten Carbide: A very hard metal used for the tips of specialized drilling equipment.
+Very hard metal used for tips of specialized drilling equipment.

 Without the grinding machine, our modern world would not function as well.
 Cars would be noisier, airplane engines would not be as safe, and medical tools would not be sharp enough for surgery.
 It is the machine that takes a rough, raw piece of metal and turns it into a perfect, working component.